Last Updated on February 20, 2022

 We translate audiences’ reviews about issues presented in the film into English when possible.
 In this way, you can take a look at what local people think about these issues and have in-depth understanding about them.
 The number besides the reviewer represents how many upvotes a comment/review has received.

-During the ravages of COVID-19, this brave film about the real world becomes an instant hit in China as it meets people’s need to know the truth.
-Read articles from South China Morning Post, The Economist, and Sixth Tone to learn why this films is free to watch and the current development of Chinese independent films.
+During the ravages of COVID-19, this brave film about the real world became an instant hit in China as it met people’s need to know the truth.
+Read articles from The Economist, South China Morning Post, and Sixth Tone to learn why this film was free to watch and the development of Chinese independent films.

 The director follows people who want to watch his film on Douban and sends private message to provide link for viewing.
 What has our documentary been forced into?
 The film has no showmanship.
 The director hides behind the camera as the family member of those being recorded and films honestly and bravely.
 I don’t want to say more.
 I hope you can see it in person.

 This is my new film shooting my parents and family as many relatives in my hometown suffer from pneumoconiosis.
 I can’t show or distribute this film in public, so I share the download link privately.
 Hope people can more pay attention to the occupational prevention of pneumoconiosis to improve the reimbursement rate of pneumoconiosis patients.
 Hope there aren’t so many families being impoverished by illness.